 Many of you are tasked with updating or modernizing content for your learners.
 Normally it's needed, time and technology are changing and so should your content.
 But it does beg the question - what makes learning up-to-date today?
 What are the best practices that you should be following?
 What is modern learning?

 Complex.care is a website dedicated to helping medical professionals better treat complex patients.
 Before this website, there has not been a place to quickly learn or reference material and best practices on the topic, in fact, these lessons aren't even taught in school, but are critical to the efficiency of treatment.
-When it's launched in the next few months the learners will be able to access all of the information quickly, on any device.
+Since its launch learners have been able to access all of the information quickly, on any device.

 Autonomous learning is exactly what Lenovo had in mind when they started to develop Lenovo Sync.
 The app is a salesman's favorite companion when they are on the floor in front of a customer (think of a sales rep at Best Buy or another big box electronic store) or a rep at home prepping to sell a new product before they head into work.
 Everything they need is tagged and organized so they can attack learning or brush up on old facts whenever they need to without assistance.